NSF-DARSE/RSE-course/README.md

 </p>

 ## Purpose
-This repository contains:
-- course information and policies
-- GitHub workflow and RSE best practices
-- links to all case study repositories
+This repository contains links to all case study repositories

-⚠️ No project code lives in this repository.

-## Course Structure
 - Assets for some course lecture can be found course_material folder
 - Instrutions to set-up WSL in windows is available in course_material folder
-- Each case study is developed in its own GitHub repository
+- Each case study is developed in its own GitHub repository, under the NSF-DARSE GitHub organization
-- Students work via issues, branches, and pull requests
-- This repo remains stable throughout the semester

 ## Case Studies